wbieniec/controlled-plag-check/README.md

    - measure parameters
    - calculation time

-Exemplary results have been collected in Excel workbook [results.xlsx].
+Exemplary results have been collected in an Excel workbook [results.xlsx].

 # Other tools
 ## Fun Shuffle obfuscation tool